czue/google-forms-emailer/README.md

 ## How it works

 - First you setup a [google form](https://www.google.com/forms/about/).
 - In this form you should collect email addresses somewhere.
-These can either be automatically collected, questions in the form, or both.
+These can either be automatically collected from the logged in user, questions in the form, or both.
 - You should also add a question that triggers when the form should be sent.
 - Then whenever the trigger matches, the entire form will be sent to all the configured emails.